U.S. tries to calm Saudi anger over Syria, Iran

 "A seat on the UNSC affords member states the opportunity to engage directly," the official added.

-The council has been paralysed over the 31-month-old Syria conflict, with permanent members Russia and China repeatedly blocking measures to condemn Syrian President Bashar al-Assad, a longtime ally of Riyadh's regional arch-rival Iran.
+The council has been paralyzed over the 31-month-old Syria conflict, with permanent members Russia and China repeatedly blocking measures to condemn Syrian President Bashar al-Assad, a longtime ally of Riyadh's regional arch-rival Iran.

 Saudi Arabia backs the mostly Sunni Muslim rebels fighting to overthrow Assad.
 The Syrian leader, whose Alawite sect is derived from Shi'ite Islam, has support from Iran and the armed Lebanese Shi'ite movement Hezbollah.
 The Syrian leader denounces his foes as al Qaeda-linked groups backed by Sunni-ruled states.